Partnership with University of Melbourne

 - Jointly develop, fund and select appointees to key positions within the University

 A Partnership Board and Steering Committee oversees the collaboration and works to ensure the partnership has a University-wide impact.
-The Board is jointly chaired by the Executive Director of the Brotherhood of St. Laurence, and the University Dean of Arts, Professor Mark Considine.
+In February 2021, members of the board were:

 Joint academic appointees work across both the Brotherhood and the University of Melbourne:

-A number of research council initiatives have been developed as a result of the partnership, including:
+Research council initiatives developed as a result of the partnership have included

-- NHMRC funded Cognitive Decline Partnership Centre (via Professor Simon Biggs and Ashley Carr)
+- NHMRC funded Cognitive Decline Partnership Centre projects

-- Children and Family Centre for Research Excellence, based at the University of Queensland and locally through the Melbourne Institute (with contributions from the BSL).
+- the Children and Family Centre for Research Excellence, based at the University of Queensland and locally through the Melbourne Institute (with contributions from the BSL)